christophetd/log4shell-vulnerable-app/README.md

 *Note: This is highly inspired from the original [LunaSec advisory](https://www.lunasec.io/docs/blog/log4j-zero-day/). **Run at your own risk, preferably in a VM in a sandbox environment**.*

-**Update (Dec 13th)**: *Github has [decided to take down the JNDIExploit repository](https://twitter.com/christophetd/status/1470287687265529861).
-Thanks to Github, you now do not have the tooling anymore to reproduce this vulnerability locally.
-Don't worry, attackers have the exploit at hand and are actively using it.
-Thank you, Github.
-Although I will refrain from linking to it to avoid this repository being taken down by Github, note that - as a general information - appending `web.archive.org` in front of any URL that has been taken down and archived by the Wayback Machine can at times be helpful.*

-**Update (Dec 13th)**: In case this repository gets taken down as well, I published it on [GitLab](https://gitlab.com/christophetd/log4shell-vulnerable-app) as well.
+**Update (Dec 13th)**: *The JNDIExploit repository has been removed from GitHub (presumably, [not by GitHub](https://twitter.com/_mph4/status/1470343429599211528)).
+Just append `web.archive.org` in front of the JNDIExploit download URL below to use the version cached by the Wayback Machine.*

 * Use [JNDIExploit](https://github.com/feihong-cs/JNDIExploit/releases/tag/v1.2) to spin up a malicious LDAP server